Developing a new parks service

 We’re creating a 25-year parks and open spaces, or green infrastructure, strategy and business plan to create a sustainable model for 21st century parks.

-We want to create an ambitious plan to provide public access, environmental, economic and health benefits through the Stour Valley: from Christchurch Harbour to Kingston Lacey along the 22km stretch of river.
+The Stour Valley Park is a landscape-scale project to provide connected greenspace through the Stour Valley: from Christchurch Harbour to Kingston Lacey along a 25km stretch of river.